kosivantsov/mybible-cli-python/README.md

 The script outputs each verse on a separate line and formats it using a format string with %-prefixed placeholders.
 To learn what each placeholder means, run `mybible-cli --helpformat`.

-The default format is <strong>`%f %c:%v: %t (%m)`</strong> (full book name, chapter:verse\: text without most MyBible markup, module name in parenthesis): `John 11:35: Jesus wept.
+The default format is <strong>`%f %c:%v: %t (%m)`</strong> (full book name, chapter:verse\: text without most of the MyBible markup, module name in parentheses): `John 11:35: Jesus wept.
 (KJV+)`.
 A format string specified with `-f` is applied only once.
-With `-F`, the specified format string will be saved as default and used when no format string is given explicitly.
+With `-F`, the specified format string is saved as default and used if no format string is explicitly given.

-Text of the reference can be output in five different ways:
+The reference text can be output in five different ways:
-1. `%T`- raw text with all the markup as in the module itself
+1. `%T` - raw text with all the markup as in the module itself
 1. `%t` - plain text, no Strong's numbers, no other markup, but with line breaks and indentations as marked in the module; with notes
-1. `%z` – the same as above, but without line breaks and indentations marked in the module; notes removed
+1. `%z` – the same as above, but without line breaks and indentations as marked in the module; notes removed
-1. `%A` – MyBible markup is converted to ANSI escape sequences for pretty output in the terminal.
+1. `%A` – MyBible markup is converted to ANSI escape sequences for pretty terminal output.
 Includes Strong's numbers
 1. `%Z` – the same as above, but without Strong's numbers
-   If you need Strong's numbers in the output, but don't want to get the escape sequences (for instance, when you pipe output of the script), there is an option `--noansi`.
-It has no effect on the output when the text is not formatted with `%A` or `%Z`.
+   If you need Strong's numbers in the output, but don't want to get the escape sequences (e.g. if you pipe the output of the script), there is an option `--noansi`.
+It has no effect on the output if the text is not formatted with `%A` or `%Z`.

 ![Raw text](screenshots/raw_text.png "Raw Text")
 ![Default output](screenshots/default_output.png "Default output")
 ![ANSI colors](screenshots/ansi_colors.png "ANSI colors")

-The GUI output can be formatted too, either on the command line or by providing the format string in the dedicated dialog box.
-The format string specified in GUI will be saved as default.
+The GUI output can also be formatted, either on the command line or by specifying the format string in the corresponding dialog box.
+The format string specified in the GUI is saved as the default.

 ![GUI window](screenshots/GUI_window.png "GUI Window")

 ## Bible book names and abbreviations

 Bible book names and abbreviations are looked up in a list provided within the script.
-During the first run, the list is saved as `mapping.json` in the configuration directory and could be used to create custom lookup lists.
+On the first run, the list is saved as `mapping.json` in the configuration directory and can be used to create custom lookup lists.
+This file maps Bible book codes specific to the mybible.zone format to possible book names, both full and abbreviated.

 If you want to use book names and abbreviations from the module itself, run the script with the `-A` argument.
-To use a non-default lookup list, use `-a prefix`.
-In that case, the script will try to use `prefix_mapping.json` in the config folder.
+To use a non-default lookup list, use the `-a prefix` option.
+In this case, the script will try to use `prefix_mapping.json` in the config folder.
-`prefix` can be an arbitrary string but a file name with that prefix should exist, otherwise the default lookup file is used.
+`prefix` can be an arbitrary string, but there should be a file in the config folder with a filename that starts with this string and is immediately followed by `_mapping.json`, otherwise the default lookup file will be used.
+The `mybible-cli.py` script doesn't validate the mapping file specified by the user.

-The script has three arguments to help with creating custom files to look up Bible names:
+The script takes three arguments to help you create custom files to look up the names of the books of the Bible:
-* `--j2t`, `--json-to-tsv`: converts json to tsv which can be open and edited in a spreadsheet application
+* `--j2t`, `--json-to-tsv`: converts json to tsv which can be opened and edited in a spreadsheet application
-* `--t2j`, `--tsv-to-json`: converts tsv with edited data to json to be used with `-l` argument
+* `--t2j`, `--tsv-to-json`: converts tsv with edited data to json which can be used with the `-l` argument
 * `--check-tsv`: finds and reports duplicates in a tsv file

-`json-to-tsv` and `tsv-to-json` output the converted file in the same location as the input file, with the same file name but different extension.
-No check for file extensions or data is performed during conversion, so it's possible to convert wrong data to wrong formats.
+`json-to-tsv` and `tsv-to-json` will output the converted file in the same location as the input file, with the same filename but a different extension.
+No file extension or data validation is performed during conversion, so it's possible to convert wrong data into wrong formats which can't be used by the script as mapping data.

 ## Accessing config and MyBible modules folders

-The script allows opening its config folder and the folder with the MyBible modules in the default file manager.
-There are two arguments for that:
+The script allows to open its config folder and the folder with the MyBible modules in the default file manager.
+It takes two arguments for that:
-* `--open-config-folder`
+* `--open-config-folder` (to open the config folder)
-* `--open-module-folder`
+* `--open-module-folder` (to open the module folder)

 ## Localized version of the script

-This script's UI strings can be localized.
-The script will read its localization from a file `l10n/<lang>.properties` located in the configuration folder, where `<lang>` is a language code.
-If there is a .properties file with the same filename as the system's locale language code that file will be used.
-Any strings missing from the file will be output as they are hardcoded in the script.
-At the moment, only `en.properties` and `uk.properties` are available.
-Localization files have to be copied manually.
+The UI strings of this script can be localized.
+The script reads its localization from a file `l10n/<lang>.properties` located in the configuration folder, where `<lang>` is a language code.
+If there is a .properties file with the same filename as the system locale language code, that file will be used.
+Any strings missing from the file will be displayed in English (the script itself contains UI strings for such fallback cases).
+Currently only `en.properties` (English) and `uk.properties` (Ukrainian) are available.
+To install new translations for the script, localization files must be manually copied to the `l10n` folder in the config folder.

 # Building an executable to run without Python installation